elswob/neo4j-build-pipeline/README.md

 - Modify this
 - No spaces in paths please :)
 - Use absolute/relative paths where stated
+- If using remote server for raw data and backups, set SERVER_NAME and set up SSH keys [Remote Server](REMOTE_SERVER.md)

 ```
 ### Data integration variables